 “ASAE supports quality, affordable, accessible health care for all Americans.
 ASAE supports national uniform standards for funding benefits and employee protections.
 ASAE further believes that association health care plans possess many years of proven experience in the delivery of benefits through purchasing coalitions.
 As such, association health care plans can lead the way to the reform goals of providing the efficient delivery of quality health care to more citizens.” – ASAE Board Approved Position Statement #6

-An issue of concern to the association community is the so-called Cadillac tax, a 40 percent nondeductible excise tax on high-cost health plans that was set to go into effect in 2018.
+An issue of concern to the association community within the ACA is the so-called Cadillac tax, a 40 percent nondeductible excise tax on high-cost health plans that was set to go into effect in 2018.
 The omnibus spending bill passed by Congress in December 2015 delayed implementation of the tax for two years.
-Postponing the start of the Cadillac tax from 2018 to 2020 should lessen the incentive for employers to make changes now to their benefit plans and give opponents additional time to repeal the tax altogether.
-The tax is projected to raise $87 billion over the next 10 years.
+Postponing the start of the Cadillac tax from 2018 to 2020 should lessen the incentive for employers to make changes immediately to their benefit plans and give opponents additional time to repeal the tax altogether.
+The tax is projected to raise $87 billion over the next 10years.